swaminathanj/fsd/07_SQLite_basics.md

 ## 7. Foreign key

 Foreign key is a concept that relates two tables.
 A primary key in Table-1, if it is part of Table-2, it is referred to as foreign key.
 Foreign key places constraint on what values are permitted in Table-2.
-An example below.
+An example below from DZone below.

 ![Example from DZone](https://dz2cdn1.dzone.com/storage/temp/13098161-foreign-key-2.png)